 Change text at P201 L32 as follow

-At the start of a data transfer sequence that has an established Block Ack agreement, an originator that is an EDMG STA shall not transmit a frame with a size greater than FlowControlByteCountLimit, where FlowControlByteCountLimit is defined per the configuration obtained during the Block Ack agreement establishment for the respective TID described in Table 38 and per the computation described in 10.26.6.7.2.
+At the start of a data transfer sequence that has an established Block Ack agreement, an originator that is an EDMG STA shall not transmit a PSDU containing data with a size greater than FlowControlByteCountLimit, where FlowControlByteCountLimit is defined per the configuration obtained during the Block Ack agreement establishment for the respective TID or group of TIDs described in Table 38 and per the computation described in 10.26.6.7.2.

 Change text at P202 L4 as follow

-During a data transfer sequence that has an established Block Ack agreement, an originator that is an EDMG STA shall not transmit a frame with a size greater than FlowControlByteCountLimit, where FlowControlByteCountLimit is defined per the configuration obtained during the Block Ack agreement establishment for the respective TID described in Table 39 and per the computation described in 10.26.6.7.2.
+During a data transfer sequence that has an established Block Ack agreement, an originator that is an EDMG STA shall not transmit a PSDU containing data with a size greater than FlowControlByteCountLimit, where FlowControlByteCountLimit is defined per the configuration obtained during the Block Ack agreement establishment for the respective TID or group of TIDs described in Table 39 and per the computation described in 10.26.6.7.2.

 Change text at P202 L11 as follow

-10.26.6.7.2 FlowControlByteCountLimit computation by an EDMG originator
+10.26.6.7.2 Number of MPDUs per FlowControlByteCountLimit computation

-Figure 118 specifies the algorithm used to compute the value of FlowControlByteCountLimit based on Table 38 and Table 39.
+Figure 118 specifies the algorithm used to compute the number of MPDUs satisfying a given FlowControlByteCountLimit based on Table 38 and Table 39.
 In this algorithm, the following apply:

 numOfMpdusForTx indicates the number of pending MPDUs in the transmit queue that are within the transmission window.